 Sensitivity analyses

 To assess the robustness of our findings against choices made during analysis, we modified the regression models detailed above with: 1.
 Patients with mild G-SAS scores (< 20) included and 2.
-Percentage change in G-SAS as the dependent variable.
+Percentage reduction in G-SAS as the dependent variable.
 The results of these sensitivity analyses are summarized in supplementary Tables S1 and S2.

 All models including patients with baseline G-SAS score of less than 20 remained significant.
 In patients assigned active medication, baseline HAM-A score was an additional significant negative predictor of treatment response ( = -0.37, t = -2.11, p = 0.0379).
 In patients assigned placebo, baseline G-SAS score was an additional positive predictor ( = 0.50, t = 3.11, p = 0.0048), while baseline HAM-D score was no longer a significant predictor.

-When percentage change in G-SAS was the dependent variable, the only change in predictors in all 3 models was that baseline G-SAS score was no longer significant in the model that included all patients, instead approaching significance ( = 0.17, t = 1.87, p = 0.0638).
+When percentage reduction in G-SAS was the dependent variable, the only change in predictors in all 3 models was that baseline G-SAS score was no longer significant in the model that included all patients, instead approaching significance ( = 0.17, t = 1.87, p = 0.0638).
 Baseline G-SAS remained a significant predictor of response to active medication ( = 0.25, t = 2.30, p = 0.0240).

 Discussion

 We aimed to identify predictors of treatment response, and whether the predictors for pharmacotherapy and placebo response differed, in gambling disorder.
 Through multiple regression analyses, we identified that baseline severity of gambling symptoms, number of weeks completed in a trial, and baseline anxiety and depressive symptoms were significant predictors of subsequent response to treatment.
 Importantly, these associations appeared to be driven by opposing effects in patients assigned to active medication and those assigned to placebo.
-In those randomized to active medication, baseline severity of gambling symptoms and number of weeks completed in the trial were predictors of treatment response, while decreased baseline symptoms of anxiety, increased baseline symptoms of depression, and non-Caucasian ethnicity were associated with improved response to placebo.
+In those randomized to active medication, higher baseline severity of gambling symptoms and number of weeks completed in the trial were predictors of greater treatment response, while decreased baseline symptoms of anxiety, increased baseline symptoms of depression, and non-Caucasian ethnicity were associated with improved response to placebo.
 Our sensitivity analyses showed that these associations were robust to choices made during the analysis.

 Predictors of response to active medication